 MENA Scholarship Programme (MSP)

-MSP aims to contribute to the democratic transition in one of the 10 participating countries in the Middle East and North Africa region.
+The MENA Scholarship Programme aims to contribute to the democratic transition in one of the 10 participating countries in the Middle East and North Africa region.
 It also seeks to build capacity within organisations by enabling employees (45 years and younger) to participate in short courses in various fields of study.
-Visit the MENA Scholarship Programme for more information.

 (Applicants from Egypt, Jordan and Lebanon are eligible for both OKP and MSP Scholarships.
 You can only apply for one of the two.
 If you meet the eligibility criteria of MSP, then we recommend you apply for this Scholarship.)